Bachelor of Dementia Care

 Over 400,000 Australians are currently living with dementia; this number increases every year.
 The impact on communities, families, governments and health professionals will be significant as these numbers increase.

 Our workforce is currently ill equipped to help care for such large numbers of people living with dementia – by 2050, it is estimated that there will be over 900,000 people in Australia living with dementia.
-Graduates from this program may find work in a range of career paths such as in the aged care industry in both the public and private sectors, or as a pathway to undertaking further study in graduate health programs.
+Graduates from this course may find work in a range of career paths such as in the aged care industry in both the public and private sectors, or as a pathway to undertaking further study in graduate health programs.

 There are a growing number of leadership and case management positions in dementia care, which require qualifications higher than aged care certificates.
 Leadership roles, and specialist positions in the aged care sector are increasingly calling for tertiary level qualifications such as the Dementia Care Program.